godotengine/godot-docs/classes/class_os.rst

 :ref:`Dictionary<class_Dictionary>` **get_memory_info** **(** **)** |const|

-Returns the :ref:`Dictionary<class_Dictionary>` with the following keys:
+Returns a :ref:`Dictionary<class_Dictionary>` containing information about the current memory with the following entries:

-\ ``"physical"`` - total amount of usable physical memory, in bytes or ``-1`` if unknown.
-This value can be slightly less than the actual physical memory amount, since it does not include memory reserved by kernel and devices.
+- ``"physical"`` - total amount of usable physical memory in bytes.
+This value can be slightly less than the actual physical memory amount, since it does not include memory reserved by the kernel and devices.

-\ ``"free"`` - amount of physical memory, that can be immediately allocated without disk access or other costly operation, in bytes or ``-1`` if unknown.
-The process might be able to allocate more physical memory, but such allocation will require moving inactive pages to disk and can take some time.
+- ``"free"`` - amount of physical memory, that can be immediately allocated without disk access or other costly operations, in bytes.
+The process might be able to allocate more physical memory, but this action will require moving inactive pages to disk, which can be expensive.

-\ ``"available"`` - amount of memory, that can be allocated without extending the swap file(s), in bytes or ``-1`` if unknown.
-This value include both physical memory and swap.
+- ``"available"`` - amount of memory that can be allocated without extending the swap file(s), in bytes.
+This value includes both physical memory and swap.

-\ ``"stack"`` - size of the current thread stack, in bytes or ``-1`` if unknown.
+- ``"stack"`` - size of the current thread stack in bytes.

+\ **Note:** Each entry's value may be ``-1`` if it is unknown.

 .. rst-class:: classref-item-separator